sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 As culture is defined by a set of behaviours, the short term outcomes sought by the ESDC IT Strategy is to create the environment needed to manifest them.
 More specifically, an environment that will produce:

 1) **Reduced IT project sizes**: Lines of business become more aware of the risks in using technology and so reduce their initiative sizes.
-Advance planning is shifting to iteration and adjusting course using emperical evidence from user feedback.
+Advance planning is shifting to iteration and adjusting course using empirical evidence from user feedback.
 2) **Ongoing efforts visible**: Efforts by IT teams are exposed and more visible by all, promoting a general awareness of IT's complexity and amount of efforts needed to solve problems to stakeholders.
-3) **Challenges surfaced**: Challenges bewteen IT teams, especially relating to information flow and toil, are surfaced to allocate time needed to be address them
+3) **Challenges surfaced**: Challenges between IT teams, especially relating to information flow and toil, are surfaced to allocate time needed to be address them
 4) **Successes surfaced**: Successes of IT teams are surfaced, communicated within and outside IITB, and celebrated
 5) **Knowledge Shared**: Teams shift from requiring specialists to requiring [t-shaped skills](https://en.wikipedia.org/wiki/T-shaped_skills).
 Knowledge is easily discoverable and consumable
 6) **Increased User Feedback**: Measurements are build within products and used to inform technical decisions.
 Quality starts getting validated by end users instead of proxies.